 Files not completed by July 30 (including USMLE scores) will not be considered for admission during that academic year.

-- With due consideration for priority, applicants who have fulfilled the above requirements will be considered for personal interview.
-Individuals who are selected for interview by the Admissions Subcommittee and are subsequently determined to be acceptable for advanced standing will be rank ordered for recommendation for admission.
-This recommendation will then be forwarded to the Academic and Professionalism Committee of the Faculty of the School of Medicine for final decisions.
+- With due consideration for priority, applicants who have fulfilled the above requirements will be considered for a personal interview.
+Individuals who are selected for interview by the Admissions Committee and are subsequently determined to be acceptable for advanced standing will be rank-ordered for recommendation for admission.

 - The following is a timetable for submission and processing of transfer applications:

-- Exceptions to these policies may be made only by the Academic and Professionalism Committee.
+- Exceptions to these policies may be made only by the Admissions Committee.